 This bill provides statutory authority for all programs that do not currently have the statutory authority to establish a retired license within the Department to create, by regulation, a system for a retired category of licensure for persons who are not actively engaged in the practice of their profession or vocation.
-A retired license type must meet specified regulatory requirements, including: 1) a retired license shall be issued to a person with either an active license or an inactive license that was not placed on inactive status for disciplinary reasons; 2) the holder of a retired license shall not engage in any activity for which a license is required, unless the program, by regulation, specifies the criteria for a retired licensee to practice his or her profession or vocation; 3) the holder of a retired license; 4) the program shall establish an appropriate application fee for a retired license to cover the reasonable regulatory cost of issuing a retired license; and 5) in order for the holder of a retired license to restore his or her license must meet the requirements set forth in Business and Professions Code section 464(b)(5).
+A retired license type must meet specified regulatory requirements, including: 1) a retired license shall be issued to a person with either an active license or an inactive license that was not placed on inactive status for disciplinary reasons; 2) the holder of a retired license shall not engage in any activity for which a license is required, unless the program, by regulation, specifies the criteria for a retired licensee to practice his or her profession or vocation; 3) the holder of a retired license shall not be required to renew that license; 4) the program shall establish an appropriate application fee for a retired license to cover the reasonable regulatory cost of issuing a retired license; and 5) in order for the holder of a retired license to restore his or her license to an active status, the holder of that license must meet the requirements set forth in Business and Professions Code section 464(b)(5).